jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

   the Hafnium binary path (built for the secure world) or the path to a TEE binary implementing FF-A interfaces.
-- BL33 option can specify the TFTF binary or a normal world loader such as U-Boot or the UEFI framework.
+- BL33 option can specify the TFTF binary or a normal world loader such as U-Boot or the UEFI framework payload.

-Sample TF-A build command line when SPMC is located at S-EL1 (e.g. when the FEAT_EL2 architecture extension is not implemented):
+Sample TF-A build command line when the SPMC is located at S-EL1 (e.g. when the FEAT_SEL2 architecture extension is not implemented):

 .. code:: shell